phfaist/pylatexenc/README.rst

 Python: ≥ 3.4 or ≥ 2.7.
 The library is designed to be as backwards-compatible as reasonably possible and is able to run on old python verisons should it be necessary.
-(Use the setup.py script directly if you have python<3.7, I had issues with poetry.)
+(Use the setup.py script directly if you have python<3.7, poetry doesn't seem to work with old python versions.)

 Unicode Text to LaTeX code